by Bea, co-founder

 We like giving away cool stuff for free, like books about the Suffragettes

-Impress your friends with your knowledge on things like "Why February is LGBT history month", how women used jiu jitsu to win the vote, and actually knowing who the Chartists were
+Impress your friends with your knowledge on things like "who was jailed to win you the right to walk the countryside?", how women used jiu jitsu to win the vote, and actually knowing who the Chartists were

 You can vote in our annual charity giveaway (we like giving hard cash to good causes from food banks to women's libraries to refugee charities)